 Geotech limited high-resolution geophysical survey

 - Heli-borne airborne geophysical survey – VTEM™ B-Field and Horizontal Magnetic Gradiometer Geophysical Surveys.

-- Initial Phase of Work: Fly ~200 sq km in Kasese District on two M2 exploration licenses.
+- Surveys complete ~200 sq km flown in Kasese District on two M2 exploration licenses.
 100m line spacing, 2943 line kms planned.

 - Technology and survey design specifically chosen due to previous success in discovering buried VMS style deposits.